nightowl886/Patient-Survey/README.md

 ## My Dataset

-Since the original HCAHPS dataset used in the tutorial was no longer available, I used the **2023 CMS Hospital Provider Cost Report** instead.
-The structure of my dataset is similar, but the actual content and formatting differ from the blogger’s sample.
-This substitution ensures reproducibility while demonstrating adaptability in sourcing reliable alternative data.
+In the original tutorial, the blogger had already adjusted the raw HCAHPS & HCRIS dataset and published a curated subset online.
+Since that subset is no longer accessible, I sourced the **HCRIS** & **HCAHPS** directly from the official source.

+Unlike the blogger’s pre-processed sample, I worked with the raw dataset and performed my own cleaning and restructuring steps.
+This approach ensures reproducibility and demonstrates adaptability when original resources are unavailable, while still aligning with the tutorial’s analytical goals.

 ### 1. Patient Survey(HCAHPS) - Hospital